| | | |

 cutting a geranium start

-3. Start Geranium Cuttings
+3. How to Start Geranium Cuttings

 container with soil

-Use a Clean Container
+1. Use a Clean Container

-Fill Pot With Moist Soil
+2. Fill the Pot With Moist Soil

-After selecting a pot with drainage holes, fill it with moist quality potting soil.
-I personally use a seed starting compost as well because it provides the correct mixture of moisture, nutrients, and oxygen that the new cuttings need to establish roots.
+I also use seed-starting compost because it provides the correct mixture of moisture, nutrients, and oxygen that the new cuttings need to establish roots.

 how to start geranium cuttings: geranium cutting

-Determine Whether to Use Hormone Rooting Powder
+3. Determine Whether to Use Hormone Rooting Powder

 The wonderful thing about geraniums is how easy they are to root.

-Dipping the end of the geranium cutting into the rooting hormone is optional,
+Dipping the end of the geranium cutting start into the rooting hormone is optional.
+Some professional gardeners suggest NOT using hormone-rooting powders because they can cause root rot.

-I did an experiment last year, where I dipped half my geranium cuttings in honey and half with nothing.
+I did an experiment last year where I dipped half my geranium cuttings in honey and half with nothing.
 Both plant starts rooted exactly at the same rate.
+I do not use anything when planting my cutting.

 geraniums in container

-5. Plant the Geranium Cuttings
+4. Plant the Geranium Cuttings

 how to start geranium cuttings:

-6. Water and Choose a Location
+5. Water and Choose a Location

 Water the soil until it’s moist but not saturated.